EricMFink/EmploymentLaw/_casebook/chap6.md

 Defendants urge the Court to find that Plaintiffs' sleep time was not compensable under both the "waiting time" analysis of 29 C.F.R. § 785.14 and the "sleeping time" analysis of 29 C.F.R. § 785.23.
 This Court is persuaded that Plaintiffs' time spent sleeping was not compensable under 29 C.F.R. § 785.14 and the _Skidmore_ test.
 However, Defendants' arguments under 29 C.F.R. § 785.23 raise more complicated questions of law that need not be resolved here because summary judgment is appropriate in Defendants' favor for the separate and distinct basis that Plaintiffs' sleep time was time spent "waiting to be engaged" pursuant to 29 C.F.R. § 785.14 and _Skidmore._

-###### A. Plaintiffs' sleep time is not compensable because it was time spent waiting to be engaged.
+<p class="case-h1">"case-h2">A. Plaintiffs' sleep time is not compensable because it was time spent waiting to be engaged.</p>

 To determine if on-call time is compensable under the FLSA, the critical question is whether "the time is spent predominantly for the employer's benefit or the employee's."
 Employees must be compensated if they are "engaged to wait," but an employer is not required to pay an employee who is merely "waiting to be engaged."